 Golnoush Khaleghi and Hamavazan : NIRT Choir

-In 1974 Golnoush Khaleghi was invited by the National Iranian Radio and Television (NIRT) to come to Tehran and create a choral school and group.
+In 1974 Golnoush Khaleghi was invited by the National Iranian Radio and Television (NIRT) to create a choral school and group in Tehran.
 She was the conductor of "Hamavazan" until 1979.
-The group was performing Western classical pieces and just in one concert performed "Gol-Aman" with NIRT Chamber Orchestra.
-"Gol Aman" was a piece by Ruben Gregorian, based on two Persian folk songs.
-It was performed in a concert in 1977 in Tehran's Golestan Palace.
+The group was performing Western classical pieces and just in one concert they performed a Persian composition "Gol-Aman" with NIRT Chamber Orchestra.
+"Gol Aman" was a piece by Ruben Gregorian, based on two folk songs.
+It was performed in a concert in 1977 at the Golestan Palace.

 Golnoush Khaleghi has arranged and recorded three works of his father, Rouhollah Khaleghi, for choir: "Negah-e Ashegh", lyrics by Fereydoun Moshiri, "Bahar-e Delneshin" and the worldwide known "Ey Iran" anthem.